 In principle, no quantitative restrictions apply to the importing of goods within the European Union.
-However, the import of textile and clothing products and iron and steel products is subject to approval, declaration and surveillance under Council Regulation (EEC) No 3030/93 and Commission Regulation (EC) No 76/2002).
+However, the import of textile and clothing products and iron and steel products is subject to approval, declaration and surveillance under Council Directive (EEC) No 3030/93 and Commission Directive (EC) No 76/2002).

 There is a common customs tariff and no customs duties apply to trade between Austria and other EU states.
 The following information must also be taken into consideration for import or export within the EU customs union: